Chemotherapy

 Before breast surgery (neoadjuvant chemotherapy)

-Sometimes, chemotherapy is used before surgery (called neoadjuvant or preoperative chemotherapy).
+Sometimes, chemotherapy is used before surgery (called neoadjuvant chemotherapy or preoperative chemotherapy).

 In women with large tumors who need a mastectomy, neoadjuvant chemotherapy may shrink the tumor enough so a lumpectomy becomes an option.

-In women with locally advanced breast cancer, neoadjuvant chemotherapy can reduce the size of the tumor in the breast and/or in the lymph nodes, and make it easier to surgically remove the cancer.
+In women with locally advanced breast cancer, neoadjuvant chemotherapy can reduce the size of the tumor in the breast and/or in the lymph nodes, making it easier to surgically remove the cancer.

 Learn more about neoadjuvant chemotherapy.